oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_opsi_database_insights_actions_module.rst

 ..
 Description

 - Perform actions on a DatabaseInsights resource in Oracle Cloud Infrastructure
+- For *action=change*, moves a DatabaseInsight resource from one compartment identifier to another.
+When provided, If-Match is checked against ETag values of the resource.
+- For *action=disable*, disables a database in Operations Insights.
+Database metric collection and analysis will be stopped.
+- For *action=enable*, enables a database in Operations Insights.
+Database metric collection and analysis will be started.
+- For *action=ingest_database_configuration*, this is a generic ingest endpoint for all database configuration metrics.
 - For *action=ingest_sql_bucket*, the sqlbucket endpoint takes in a JSON payload, persists it in Operations Insights ingest pipeline.
+Either databaseId or id must be specified.
 - For *action=ingest_sql_plan_lines*, the SqlPlanLines endpoint takes in a JSON payload, persists it in Operation Insights ingest pipeline.
+Either databaseId or id must be specified.
 - For *action=ingest_sql_text*, the SqlText endpoint takes in a JSON payload, persists it in Operation Insights ingest pipeline.
+Either databaseId or id must be specified.
 Disclaimer: SQL text being uploaded explicitly via APIs is not masked.
 Any sensitive literals contained in the sqlFullText column should be masked prior to ingestion.

 ..
 Aliases